varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

   - com.varabyte.kobweb.silk.components.display.OutlinedCalloutVariant
 ---

-If you create a markdown file under the `jsMain/resources/markdown` folder, a corresponding page will be created for you at build time, using the filename as its path.
+If you create a Markdown file under the `jsMain/resources/markdown` folder, a corresponding page will be created for you at build time, using the filename as its path.

 For example, if I create the following file: